 Can I cremate anything else with my pet?

 Yes.
 Anything special to your pet (toys, blankets etc) can be cremated with your pet.
-If you wish, your pet can also be put in a coffin.

 What happens to the bones once the cremation is finished?

 Following the cremation, all remaining bones will mostly be disintegrated into small pieces and individually collected in their container.
 Metal remains (collars etc) are temporarily removed and the remaining bones are ground up into the ashes you will receive.
 The remains are then placed into a sealed plastic bag, wrapped and put in a cardboard box, unless you have opted for an urn.

 Will I get all of my pet’s ashes back?

 Yes.
 Every part of the remains, including special toys etc, are included in the ashes that you receive back.

 Do you embalm pets?